Reconstruction plans for Bryant Avenue trigger organized backlash

 Property owners would be assessed the same amount for the inevitable reconstruction of Bryant regardless of final design, she added.

-Plans call for one-way southbound traffic between Lake St and 46th St, and one-way northbound traffic between 46th St and 50th St. According to the city's street-use analysis, most drivers do not travel the entire length of the reconstruction area before turning off, meaning Bryant is not a true "thoroughfare."
+Plans call for one-way southbound traffic between Lake Street and 46th Street, and one-way northbound traffic between 46th Street and 50th Street.
+According to the city's street-use analysis, most drivers do not travel the entire length of the reconstruction area before turning off, meaning Bryant is not a true "thoroughfare."
 On-street parking is underused, with less than 60% occupancy even during peak time.

 The Lynnhurst Neighborhood Association chose not to take a position.